+What frustration is expressed in this view of life?
 What hope, if any, does the writer discover?
-See also Romans: 8:20-21
+See also Romans: 8:20-21 How do these words resonate with your own life?
 How does this challenge your view on what you are living for at present?

-Turn over to read what Sam Char thinks about searching for meaning ..
+Turn over to read what Sam Chan ... thinks about searching for meaning